dgallitelli/Hacking-TPT/README.md

 - 1 **LOADER**, for malware injection
 - 1 **initial bot**, basically a "Patient Zero" for the infection
 - x **targets**, simple Jessie-Slim containers with SSH enabled with default password [root@localhost : root]
+- 1 **DNS-Server**, in order to allow for DNS discovery inside the Docker network, Ubuntu image based on the Bind9 DNS service.

+Being able to launch all the components with the Docker infrastructure and through a Docker-Compose script allows for great scalability and immediate launch of the service.
+This makes it pretty easy to launch a quick test without any major modification to the code of the single components of the bot.
+A simple `docker-compose up --build` in the `Code/source/` directory is sufficient to build the entire infrastructure and run immediately tests in the contained network.

 ### Conclusion